MegaMosquito/achatina/README.md

 ![architecture-diagram](https://raw.githubusercontent.com/MegaMosquito/achatina/master/art/arch.png)

 Arrows in the diagram represent the flow of data.
 Squares represent software components.
-Start at the `app`, invoke a REST GET on the plugin `detector` service, passing the image source URL.
-The `detector` then invokes a REST GET on that image source URL (either the default `restcam` service or some other source), runs its inferencing magic upon it, then it responds to the REST GET from the `app` with the results, encoded in JSON (the image, and metadata about what was detected).
+The achatina `app` starts by invoking a REST GET on the plugin `detector` service, passing the image source URL.
+The `detector` then invokes a REST GET on that image source URL (either the default `restcam`, `nvcsirestcam` service, or some other source), runs its inferencing magic upon it, then it responds to the REST GET from the `app` with the results, encoded in JSON (the image, and metadata about what was detected).
 Normally the `app` then publishes to `mqtt` (optional) and the remote Kafka broker (if credentials were provided).
 The `monitor` is watching `mqtt` and provides a local web server on port `5200` where you can see the results.

 This architecture enables the visual inferencing engine to remain "hot" awaiting new images.
 That is, at initial warm-up, the neural network is configured and the model weights are loaded, and they remain loaded ("hot") forever after that.
 They do not need to be reloaded each time inferencing is performed.
 This is important because neural network models tend to be large, so loading the edge weights is a time-consuming process.
 If you load them for each individual inferencing task, performance would be much slower.
 Although achatina may be slow, she does avoid this particular performance degradation altogether.